 Instead of a swamp of frivolous lawsuits, what the data shows is a system that functions.
 Insubstantial claims tend to collapse, while the medical industry usually opts to pay off injured patients instead of going to trial.
 The doctors and the insurers choose to fight to win when they think they can, and when there is enough money at stake, and usually do win.

-Certainly, the fact that it is coming from a doctor does not make it so.
-But it certainly lends a different authenticity.
+The fact that it is coming from a doctor does not make it so.
+But it lends a different authenticity.

 Caps Are Coming Down